garlic-os/screambot-js/README.md

 4. `node index.js`

 ### Run it on a PaaS
 1. If you haven't already, set up an account with a service that lets you run code on one of their servers.
-I recommend Heroku or EC2.
+I recommend Heroku ~~or EC2~~.
+Avoid EC2 and EB like the plague.
 2. Make a project and link it to this GitHub page (or download it and upload the source manually)
 3. Set the environment variables
 4. Use **worker** type. **Do not** use web type.